shrouk-fouad/Investigate-TMDB-Movies-dataset/README.md

 Exploratory Data Analysis (EDA) and data visualization project using python

 ## Overview
-In this project, you'll go through the data analysis process and see how everything fits together./ We will analyze a dataset and then communicate your findings about it.
+In this project, you'll go through the data analysis process and see how everything fits together.
+We will analyze a dataset and then communicate your findings about it.
 We will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.

 ## Project Details